 How we collect personal data

 We collect and process personal data (meaning information which relates to an identified or identifiable individual) relating to our clients and matters we advise on.
-This will include other individuals involved, such as representatives or employees of corporate clients, other parties and professional advisers.
+This will include other individuals involved, such as representatives, employees and officers of corporate clients, other parties and professional advisers.
 This information is typically:

 The types of personal data we collect